AsnelChristian/nd00333_AZMLND_C2/completed_project/README.md

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

+[Here](https://youtu.be/04Y7vqfls-E) is a screencast showing the project in action.

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.